allthemusic/thoughts/search.md

 1. building of search index happens locally on each peer
 2. each peer publishes a DAG-serialized, likely simplified version of its local search index
-2. discovery of newly indexable content happens via DHT find-providers query for deterministicly calculated content IDs
+2. discovery of newly indexable content happens via DHT find-providers query for deterministically calculated content IDs

 ## Index in Pubtree